-The changes are set to come in on 1 April 2019, which means you could be entitled to the discount should your current insurer adopt it.
+This aspect of the reforms has already gone into effect, which means you could be entitled to the discount should your current insurer adopt it.
 If it doesn't, it's worth reassessing your options.
 You may be able to save more by switching to a provider that offers the discount.

 What else is changing?

 Teenagers, students and young professionals are not the only people to benefit from the reforms.
 Rather, these improvements are part of a major overhaul by the government targeting private health insurance more generally.

 - Hospital insurance tiers.
 A new four-tier system has launched, aimed at simplifying PHI.

 - Improved first-time access to mental health services.
 There is now improved access to mental health services, with waived waiting periods for certain customers.

 - Better care for those in rural areas.
 Access to accommodation benefits through hospital cover.